-Also the Italian issue of August 2006 presents seven articles.
-Five out of six are translations from the American edition, although they are presented in a different order.
-Our article on ants comes first and also the cover focuses on it.
-Since the other articles of the American magazine, although of general interest, focus on American topics, ants have been chosen as the main theme of the Italian issue.
-It is a translation of the ST, and also the layout on the page, the picture on the left and the photograph on the right page are the same.
+The Italian issue also includes seven articles: two are originally written in Italian, while five are translations from the American edition, although they are presented in different ordering.
+Our article on ants comes first and represents the cover story.
+Most likely due to the fact that the other articles in the US magazine, although of general interest, focus on American issues, ants have been chosen as the main topic of the Italian edition.
+It is a translation of the ST, and also the page layout, the picture on the left and the photograph on the right page are the same.
 The picture is also in the cover, where we find an eye-catching title created for the Italian version: Invincibili.
 Formiche, più forti dei dinosauri.

 In the TT, the fact that the article is a translation is not explicitly mentioned, and the reader can infer it from the name of the Writer and his biographical notes.
-The name of the translator is not mentioned and is thus 'invisible' (Venuti 1995).
+The name of the translator is not specifically mentioned (professionals collaborating with the issue as translators are simply listed on the editorial page) and are thus semi- 'invisible' (Venuti 1995).

-As is typical of the professional world, the translator is commissioned to produce a complete translation of a given ST, adequate to the designed audience, but that will be edited by internal editors, responsible for final cuts and simplifications.
+As is typical of the professional world, the translator is commissioned to produce a complete translation of a given ST, adequate to the designed audience, but which will be submitted to editors, responsible for final cuts and simplifications.